seth-at-at/imgur_favorites/README.md

 ### Imgur Favorites Folders

-*  An application that allows you to sort images from the imgur website.
-An account for imgur is required to use the site.
+* Application that allows you to sort images from the imgur website.

-Backend available at:
+* Account for [Imgur](https://www.imgur.com) is required to use the site.
+*

 ## To install/run locally: